eventualbuddha/keysim.js/README.md

 ## Building

-Ensure that the keysim dependencies are installed (`yarn install`).
-Then run `yarn build` to re-create `dist/keysim.js`.
+Ensure that the keysim dependencies are installed (`npm install`).
+Then run `npm run build` to re-create `dist/keysim.js`.

 ## Testing

-To run the tests in Chrome, run `yarn test:browser`.
-To run the tests in node, run `yarn test:node`.
-Running `yarn test` will run both.
+To run the tests in Chrome, run `npm run test:browser`.
+To run the tests in node, run `npm run test:node`.
+Running `npm test` will run both.

 ## Contributing